spinalcordtoolbox/sct_docker/README.rst

    Note: If after closing a program with graphical interface (i.e. FSLeyes) LXterminal does not raise the shell ($) prompt then press Ctrl + C to finish closing the program.

+   Note2 : If you are having connectivity problems (errors related to connections), try restarting your computer.
+If the installation is done in one go (without ever rebooting) it is likely you will end up with connectivity problems.